NC State Extension Publications

 Moisture concentration affects the rate and extent of fermentation.
 Forages should not be ensiled with more than 70% moisture (or less than 30% DM concentration) due to potential seepage losses and growth of undesirable bacteria (such as clostridia), which results in undesirable fermentation.
 Wilting is needed in most cases when ensiling grasses and legumes.

 As moisture decreases, less acidity is needed to inhibit undesirable bacteria that are more sensitive to low moisture than the desirable lactic acid bacteria.
 Low moisture is one of the factors that explain why wilting is beneficial for legumes and grasses.
 When wilting forages, adjust the mower-conditioner for a narrow swath, and then allow the swath to dry without further manipulation until the crop is chopped (Rotz, 1995).
 Research shows that this procedure minimizes field losses of the plant leaves, which are of higher nutritive value than stems.
-Recommended DM concentrations at harvest for different crops are included in Table 1.
+Table 1 includes recommended DM concentrations at harvest for different crops.

 The optimal particle chop length is a balance between the particle size needed to achieve good compaction in the silo and the effective fiber requirements of ruminant livestock, especially lactating animals.
 The recommended theoretical length of cut (TLC) is 3/8 to 1/2 inch for unprocessed corn and legume silages, and 3/4 inch for kernel-processed corn silage (Muck and Kung, 2007).
 Sorghum silage should have a similar TLC to corn silage and grasses, and cereal silages should have a similar TLC to legume silages.
 Kernel processing is highly recommended when making corn silage to improve starch digestibility.
 Kernel processing should not be done, however, if whole plant DM concentration is less than 30% due to risk of increased seepage losses.

 Attaining a high density in a silo is important because it determines the porosity at which air moves into the silo and subsequently the amount of spoilage that occurs during storage and feedout.
 Silage density is influenced by DM concentration, TLC, and packing intensity.
 Different types of silos require different packing strategies and target densities for appropriate ensiling.
 In general, a shorter TLC and processing will result in higher silage densities due to a decreased stiffness of the material.
-Silage density recommendations are provided in the silo type section, and a general rule is to try to achieve a packing density of about 14 lb/ft3.
+Silage density recommendations are provided in the Silo Type section.
+A general rule is to try to achieve a packing density of about 14 pounds per cubic foot (lb/ft3).

 Sealing